 Takra or Seasoned Buttermilk

-Takra is typically served after lunch to counter the symptoms of IBS (Irritable Bowel Syndrome) and related digestive disorders by increasing assimilation of nutrients and reducing post-meal discomfort.
+Takra is typically served after lunch to counter the symptoms of IBS (Irritable Bowel Syndrome) and related digestive disorders.
+It helps to increase assimilation of nutrients and reduces post-meal discomfort.

 But a mid morning sweet takra (savory is also good) is much like a lassi: nourishing, digestion improving and light to digest.